qiskit-community/mapomatic/README.md

 ### Cutting out Layouts affected by collisions

 The last method we want to look at again tries to avoid collisions.
 This time though, we do not want to minimize a score but to cut out layouts where the score is too high.
 So to say, we do not trust our score enough to find us the best mapping but we trust that it tells us when mappings are "too bad".
-For this, we can use the "FC_filter" function.
+For this, we can use the `fc_filter` function.
 ```python
 filtered_scores=mm.detect_fc.fc_filter(scores,collision_dict,threshhold=1)

 ```
-The function takes an array of the same format as the output of the mapomatic.evaluate_layouts function as well as the collision_dictionary.
+The function takes an array of the same format as the output of the `mapomatic.evaluate_layouts` function as well as the collision_dictionary.
 Furthermore, we have to give the function a threshhold at which it cuts out layouts.
 In our case, we chose the threshhold as 1, meaning layouts where the FC score (amount of potential frequency collisions affecting the circuit) is more than 1 are being thrown out.
 The return of the function is a subset of the score-array without the layouts whose FC score is too high.